 Remark 1.
-In (3.6), given a DAG \mathscr{D} , we are imposing an MRF prior on the variable indicator γ that favors the inclusion of variables linked to other variables in the associated DAG.
-MRF priors have also been used in a variable selection setting in Peterson et al. (2016), Li and Zhang (2010), and Stingo and Vannucci (2010).
+In (3.6), given a DAG $\mathscr{D}$ , we are imposing a Markov random field (MRF) prior on the variable indicator $\gamma$ that favors the inclusion of variables linked to other variables in the associated DAG.
+MRF priors have also been used in the variable selection setting in Peterson et al. (2016); Li and Zhang (2010) and Stingo and Vannucci (2010).
 In particular, as indicated in Peterson et al. (2016), the parameter a in (3.6) controls the variable inclusion probability, with larger values of a corresponding to sparser models, while b essentially determines how strongly the inclusion probability of a variable is affected by the inclusion of its neighbors in the DAG.

-The hierarchical model in (3.1)-(3.6) can be used to estimate a pair of a variable and a DAG, as follows.
-By (2.1) and Bayes' rule, the following lemma gives the (marginal) joint posterior probabilities; the proof is provided in the Supplementary Material.
+The hierarchical model in (3.1)-(3.6) can be used to estimate a pair of variable and DAG as follows.
+By (2.1) and Bayes' rule, the following lemma gives the (marginal) joint posterior probabilities with proof provided in the Supplementary material.